monkphin/HobbySub/TESTING.md

 -- Issue remains unresolved.
 No workaround has been applied yet.
 Will revisit this after higher-priority tasks or consider commenting out the form submit button disable temporarily for confirmation testing.

 ## Refactoring and DRY
 Throughout development, I attempted to adhere to DRY (Don't Repeat Yourself) principles wherever possible, aiming to minimise code duplication and improve maintainability.
-Sadly, in a it of a rush to clean up the front end towards the end of the project things got a bit out of hand with the CSS file.
+Sadly, in a bit of a rush to clean up the front end towards the end of the project things got a bit out of hand with the CSS file.
 This is something that I plan to revisit and clean up in the future.

 ### Template Reuse
 The front-end leverages a modular design, with reusable templates for common elements and page structures.